gpzhu/enmRoute/README.md

 Hui, C. 2006.
 Carrying capacity, population equilibrium, and environment’s maximal load. - Ecological Modelling 192: 317–320.

+Lotov, A. V. and Miettinen, K. 2008.
+Visualizing the Pareto frontier. - In: Branke, J. et al. (eds), Multiobjective Optimization: Interactive and Evolutionary Approaches.
+Lecture Notes in Computer Science.
+Springer, pp. 213–243.

 Pearson, R. G. et al. 2007.
 Predicting species distributions from small numbers of occurrence records: A test case using cryptic geckos in Madagascar. - Journal of Biogeography 34: 102–117.

 Zhu, G. P. et al. 2021.
 Assessing the ecological niche and invasion potential of the Asian giant hornet.
 PNAS.
 117: 24646-24648